sorbet/sorbet/website/docs/tconfiguration.md

 ## Errors from invalid sigs

 Method signatures that build correctly can still be invalid.
-For exmaple, a sig marked `override` must actually override a method.
+For example, a sig marked `override` must actually override a method.
 Same for `abstract` methods.
 When overriding a parent sig, the variance must match on the input and output types.
 If a sig that built correctly is invalid in anyway, this error handler